 Redefining the role of the engineer in society by changing the training approach and standards to integrate global issues and real-world technology needs.

-Alex is improving college graduation rates for students from low-income communities by bridging the data gap between K-12 education and U.S. colleges and universities.
+Alex Bernadotte is improving college graduation rates for students from low-income communities by bridging the data gap between K-12 education and U.S. colleges and universities.

 Pioneering a way for citizens to directly support educational projects in under-resourced schools through an online marketplace where entrepreneurial teachers can post projects to be supported by private citizens